Farama-Foundation/Minigrid/README.md

 # Minimalistic Grid World Environment (MiniGrid)

-There are other grid world Gym environments out there, but this one is designed to be especially simple, lightweight and fast.
-The code has very few dependencies, loads no external sprites/textures, and can run at up to 5800 FPS on my quad-core i7 laptop.
+There are other grid world Gym environments out there, but this one is designed to be particularly simple, lightweight and fast.
+The code has very few dependencies, making it less likely to break or fail to install.
+It loads no external sprites/textures, and it can run at up to 5800 FPS on a quad-core laptop, which means you can run your experiments faster.

 ## Installation